-“Among beings the most superior are animate beings, and among animate beings the most superior are conscious beings, and among conscious beings the most superior are true human beings.
+“Among beings, the most superior are animate beings, and among animate beings, the most superior are conscious beings, and among conscious beings, the most superior are truly human beings.
 So, the one among true human beings who carried out the above-mentioned duties at the most comprehensive level.

 And in the most perfect manner would rise through an all-embracing Ascension to the distance of two bow-lengths, knock at the door of eternal happiness, open the treasury of Mercy, and see the hidden truths of belief.
 Again, it would be him.”

 The will to make beautiful and adorn demonstrates that the Maker necessarily possesses a strong desire for and holy love towards His art.
-And among beings the one who displayed altogether in himself the most comprehensive.
+And among beings the one who displayed all together in himself the most comprehensive.

 And subtle wonders of art and knew them and made them known and himself loved, and who appreciated the beauties to be found in other beings, declaring: “What wonders God has willed!”, and was most beloved in the sight of his Maker, who nurtures and loves His art, would most certainly be him.”

 “Thus, the one who, declares: “Glory be to God!
 What wonders God has willed!
 God is most Great!” in the face of the exquisiteness that gilds beings and the subtle perfections that illuminate them, causes the heavens to ring out, and who, through the strains of the Qur’an, causes the universe to reverberate, and through his admiration and appreciation, his contemplation and display, and his mentioning of the Divine Names and affirmation of Divine unity, brings land and sea to ecstasy, is again self-evidently that one (PBUH).”